adtzlr/felupe/docs/howto/umat.rst

 This function is further added as the ``material`` argument of :class:`~felupe.MaterialStrain`.
 If the material makes use of state variables, the shapes of these internal state variables must be provided.
+By default, the small-strain framework is used.
+Optionally, this may be changed to a Total-Lagrange or a co-rotational strain framework.

 ..  code-block:: python

     import felupe as fem

-    umat = fem.MaterialStrain(material=material, statevars=(0,), **kwargs)
+    umat = fem.MaterialStrain(
+        material=material,
+        statevars=(0,),
+        framework="small-strain",  # also "total-lagrange" or "co-rotational"
+        **kwargs,
+    )

-FElupe contains two reference small-strain user materials, one for linear elastic materials and another one for linear elastic-plastic materials with isotropic hardening:
+FElupe contains three reference small-strain user materials, one for linear elastic materials, one for linear elastic-plastic materials with isotropic hardening and one for linear viscoelastic materials:

 * :func:`~felupe.linear_elastic`
 * :func:`~felupe.linear_elastic_plastic_isotropic_hardening`
+* :func:`~felupe.linear_elastic_viscoelastic`